-The Council has delegated day to day management of the Fund to the Pension Fund Panel (the Panel) who decide on the most suitable investment policies and have delegated authority to make investment decisions.
+The Council has delegated day to day management of the Fund to the Pension Fund Panel (the Panel) who decide on the most suitable investment strategy and set policy and have delegated authority to make investment decisions.
 The Panel reports to the Council and obtains, as necessary, advice from the Fund's appointed investment advisors, fund managers and actuary.

-In line with the provisions of the Public Service Pensions Act 2013 the Council has set up a Local Pension Board to oversee the governance arrangements of the Pension Fund.
+In line with the provisions of the Public Service Pensions Act 2016 the Council has set up a Local Pension Board to oversee the governance arrangements of the Pension Fund.
 Board members are independent of the Pension Fund Panel.